sivar2311/platformio_boards/README.md

 git clone https://github.com/sivar2311/platformio_boards.git ~/.platformio/boards
 ```

-Or manually download and unzuo this repo, move the json files to `%HOMEPATH%/.platformio/boards`
+Or manually download and unzip this repo, move the json files to `%HOMEPATH%/.platformio/boards`

 (If there is no `boards` folder, just create one.)